YJW1999/Lockfree_Graph_CPP_implementation/README.md

 We assume all read and write are atomic.

 There is only 1 path, the read of 'adjacency_list' is atomic.
 The while loop is rely on local variable 'cur', every read of cur is atomic.
-There is a sub path inside this path which the comparison relies on local 1 local variable 'cur->edge.first' and const variable j, the linearization point in this sub path is after the atomic write, so still in a consistent state, thus the sub path is linearizable.
+The linearization point is in line 91 'cur' is true, this is a atomic read variable, thus it is linearizable.
+There is a sub path inside this path which relies on 1 local variable 'cur->edge.first' and const variable j in line 92 'cur->edge.first == j'.
+The linearization point in this sub path is after the atomic writev in line 93 'cur->edge.second.store(0)', so still in a consistent state, thus the sub path is linearizable.
 After the while loop, the last line is a function call on a consistent index of 'adjacency_list' as it won't changed after added.

 3.1 add_Node()

 We assume all read write and comparison of second last Node and tail are atomic.

 There is only 1 path.
-Even there is a atomic write that points 'new_Node->Next' to tail dummy Node, but it is a local write, it won't change the global state.
+Even there is a atomic write that points 'new_Node->Next' to tail dummy Node in line 25, but it is a local write, it won't change the global state.
 The reason is that it is a singly linked list and no others Node's Next point to new_Node, therefore, in other threads, it cannot read the new_Node.
-There is a sub path inside the CAS loop, all read and write in the while loop are atomic, the write operation relies on two consistent variable 'cur->edge.first' and 'j' and it is atomic, thus, the sub path is linearizable.
-Back to the CAS loop, the adding process is done by CAS and the position it insersion is at the tail, this ensures that other threads that read the same linked list will notice the new Node and have to read it because it is at the tail.
-The state is consistent before the insersion and after the insersion.
-Thus, this path is linearizable.
+The linearization point is in line 26 where '!cur->Next.compare_exchange_weak(tmp_tail, new_node)' is true.
+The first CAS loop does not relies on nothing, but the rest of the CAS loop relies on 'cur' points to the tail.

 4. inc_label()